Geography

 - A simple TF-IDF based importance metric effectively ranks events within a temporal window (2022 – 23).

-These days, I like to think and talk about roles of encoders, natural language understanding, and syntax among other linguistic features in the era of large autoregressive generative models.
+I like to think and talk about roles of encoder representations, natural language understanding, and syntax among other linguistic features in the era of large autoregressive generative models.
+My past and current projects encompass my interest in human-like computational representations of structure in language.